 I love my weeping willow tree.
 We planted it right after we received it earlier this month (November).
 Since it's going into Winter, I don't expect to see any real growth until Spring.

 Planting & Care

-Watering: You should regularly water your weeping willow for the first year to keep soil evenly moist.
-Water your weeping willow only during dry periods in successive years.
-Although weeping willows prefer moist soil, they adapt easily to drier soil.
+2. Watering: You should regularly water your Weeping Willow for the first year to keep soil evenly moist (about once or twice weekly).
+Water your Willow only during dry periods in successive years.
+Although Weeping Willows prefer moist soil, they adapt easily to drier soil.

 Most items ship the next business day unless otherwise noted

 Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.